Spotlight Lucky 15: four horses to back on Thursday

 Read these next:

-The Punt Acca: Matt Rennie's three horse racing tips from Hamilton, Leciester and Leopardstown on Thursday
+Thursday's free racing tips: six horses to consider putting in your multiple bets

-Nap of the day: best horse racing tips for the day's seven meetings
+The Punt Acca: Matt Rennie's three horse racing tips from Sandown and the Racing League opener at Yarmouth

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.